NaveenST/Salary-Prediction-Portfolio-Project/README.md

   # Conclusion-

-   Gradient Boosting Regression model outperformed all the other models that was used in predicting the salary in both the MSE and R_Sqaured values, with an MSE < 360 which was our target initially
+   Gradient Boosting Regression model outperformed all the other models that was used in predicting the salary in both the MSE and R_Sqaured values, with an MSE < 360 which was our target.